Declared Results and Candidates List

 It is the candidate's responsibility to ensure that the Nomination Form is filed in accordance with the Local Authorities Election Act.

 The Returning Officer must review and sign the Nomination Form before it can be accepted.
-Note that the Returning Officer shall not accept a nomination that is not completed in the prescribed form, is not signed by at least the minimum number of required persons, is not sworn or affirmed by the candidate, or is not accompanied by the required deposit.
+Note that the Returning Officer shall not accept a nomination that is not completed in the prescribed form, is not signed by at least the minimum number of required persons, or is not sworn or affirmed by the candidate.

-Nomination forms will be accepted by mail or personal delivery at the Flagstaff County Administration Building at P.O.
+Nomination forms will be accepted by mail or personal delivery to the Flagstaff County Administration Building at P.O.
 Box 358, Sedgewick, T0B 4C0 or 12435 Twp Rd 442, Sedgewick.

 The official list of Flagstaff County candidates who have filed their nomination papers to run in the 2021 Municipal Election will be posted as soon as it's finalized.